madhalle/neos/README.md

 With your partner look through `start.rb` and `near_earth_objects.rb`

 - Discuss is this 'good' or 'bad' code?
 Why?
   Bad code.
-It is hard to read and has lots of resposibilities packed into one place.
+It is hard to read and has lots of responsibilities packed into one place.
 ---

 ### Identify the responsibilities (10 min)